MrShecks/screep-studio/README.md

 - Basic rendering for the following game entities:-

-  Construction Sites, Containers, Controllers, Creeps, Energy Deposits, Extensions, Extractors, Labs, Links, Minerals, Nukers, Observers, Power Spawns, Ramparts, Roads, Sources, Spawns, Storage, Terminals, Tombstones, Towers, Walls, Unknown Entities (a placeholder shown when the entity is not supported)
+  Construction Sites, Containers, Controllers, Creeps, Invaders, Energy Deposits, Extensions, Extractors, Labs, Links, Minerals, Nukers, Observers, Power Spawns, Ramparts, Roads, Sources, Spawns, Storage, Terminals, Tombstones, Towers, Walls, Unknown Entities (a placeholder shown when the entity is not supported)

 - A console window that can be used to execute commands and call Screeps APIs as well as displaying the output of logging APIs.